-It started with a Ke$ha parody and led to comedy skits, vlogs, The Exposed Tour and its upcoming second leg in the US.
-TenEighty talks to one of YouTube’s cutest couples, Rose Ellen Dix and Rosie Spaughton, about their origins, tour stories and their public private life.
+It started with a Ke$ha parody and led to comedy skits, vlogs, and the Exposed tour – and its upcoming second leg in the US.
+TenEighty talks to one of YouTube’s cutest couples, Rose Ellen Dix and Rosie Spaughton, about their origins, tour stories, and their public private life.

 In her third year of university, Rose met Rosie Spaughton through a mutual group of friends.
 They began dating, and started making videos together on Rose’s channel.
 Rose says, “We kept making videos because it was fun, and I also used it as an excuse to see Rosie.”

 With a small but loyal audience, they decided to continue the channel after university, with no expectations of turning it into a career.
 It wasn’t until April 2014 – two years after they started making videos together – that Rose realised she wanted to go full-time with YouTube, and quit her job at the Apple Store.
 “It got to the point where I was struggling to do both – my work and my hobby – as much as I wanted to.
 It was a big decision, a risky decision, but I decided to give up my job.”

 Rosie supported her choice. “[Rose] couldn’t put the same amount of effort into both,” she explains.
 “Videos take time, with filming and editing.
 And when you’re working nine-to-five, sometimes longer, five days a week, and you’ve only got two days to film, then you want some time off… Something has to give.
 Obviously it was a risk but [she] had to follow [her] passion.”

 Rosie stayed at her job, working in social media marketing, until she took time off for their wedding two years ago – and she never went back.
 For Rosie, the decision was clear after the duo auditioned to present The Xtra Factor and reached the final five.
 “That was the time our manager said, ‘You should quit your job and move to London, because you have all these opportunities’,” she recalls.